Is it a Cold or Flu?

 Q: How can I tell if I have a cold or the flu?

-A: While the common cold and flu can have similar symptoms, they are very different illnesses in terms of duration and severity.
+A: While the common cold and flu can have similar symptoms, they are very different illnesses in terms of how long they last and how severe they are.

 Flu symptoms are likely to come on suddenly and be more severe.
 Common signs of flu are a sore throat, fever, headache, muscle and body aches, congestion and cough.
 Some people get vomiting and diarrhea.
 While the flu can last a week or longer, it can also result in more serious illnesses like pneumonia, particularly in the elderly or very young.